Emerging Sources Citation Index

-The Emerging Sources Citation Index (ESCI) is a citation index produced since 2015 by Thomson Reuters, and now by Clarivate.
+The Emerging Sources Citation Index (ESCI) is a citation index produced since 2015 by Thomson Reuters and now by Clarivate.
 According to the publisher, the index includes "peer-reviewed publications of regional importance and in emerging scientific fields".

 The ESCI is accessible through the Web of Science, together with other Clarivate indexes.
-As of June 2021, all journals indexed in ESCI are also included within the Journal Citation Reports.
-While these journals still do not receive an impact factor, they do contribute citations to the calculation of other journals' impact factors.
+As of June 2021, all journals indexed in ESCI are also included in the Journal Citation Reports.
+While these journals still did not receive an impact factor until the next year, they did contribute citations to the calculation of other journals' impact factors.
+In July 2022, Clarivate announced that journals in the ESCI obtain an impact factor effective from JCR Year 2022 first released in June 2023.

 Inclusion criteria

 To be included in the ESCI, journals must be: